LucasBehrendt/investorsclub/README.md

 ## Features

-In the following section i will provide an overview of the features on Investors Club.
+In the following section I will provide an overview of the features on Investors Club.
 The site consists of three pages, each with its unique purpose.
 Some features exists on all pages, while others are specific to a single page and its purpose.

 ### Nav Bar